davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/source-asserted-identifiers/index.md

 [URIs](#uris) | [Query Parameters](#parameters) | [Sample Output](#samples)

-URIs with /concept/{CUI} support the following use cases:
+URIs with /Source Asserted Identifier support the following use cases:

 *  Retrieve information (name, attributes, term types, number of atoms, memberships etc) for a known 'Source Asserted Identifier' like source concept, source descriptor or code from latest UMLS version or a specific release.
 *  Retrieve atoms for a known source asserted identifier.